A crackdown in El Salvador, and fears of arbitrary arrests | WTOP News

 Advocates say the vast majority of those arrested come from poor, marginalized communities.
 The pain is doubly felt by their families, because those arrested were often the breadwinners.

 Domínguez was not the first member of her household arrested.
-Sergio Santos, a farm laborer, her longtime partner and the father of her 4-month-old daughter, was arrested April 9 by police who came to the family’s home and asked Domínguez’s mother, María Dolores García, how many men and women lived there.
+Sergio Santos, a farm laborer, her longtime partner and the father of her 4-month-old daughter, was arrested April 9 by police who came to the family’s home and asked García how many men and women lived there.
 They told her to wake Santos.
 She said they had a list of names, looked at his ID, said, “’that’s you,’ and handcuffed him.”

 Domínguez began daily rounds to the police, to the jail, trying to get information.
 She was well known in the community and had worked alongside officers at the local police station on a youth program to prevent violence.
 Her mother said her work hadn’t put her in contact with gang members.